Hosting and bandwidth provided by MacAce.net.

 Internally, there are some similarities between the MacBook, MacBook Air, and MacBook Pro -- all use Core 2 Duo processors of differing speeds and with differing L2 caches, have the same 1066 MHz frontside bus, and have integrated graphics that share 256 MB of RAM with the system.
 However, the MacBook Air has NVIDIA GeForce 9400M graphics and the MacBook and MacBook Pro have faster GeForce 320M graphics.

 Beyond graphics, perhaps the most notable internal difference is that the MacBook Air has 2 GB of non-upgradable memory and the MacBook and MacBook Pro have upgradable 1066 MHz PC3-8500 DDR3 SDRAM.
-Official memory capacity is different -- with a 4 GB maximum for the MacBook and 8 GB for the 13-Inch MacBook Pro models -- but site sponsor OWC has discovered that the MacBook actually supports 8 GB too.
+Official memory capacity is different -- with a 4 GB maximum for the MacBook and 8 GB for the 13-Inch MacBook Pro models -- but site sponsor OWC has discovered that both the MacBook and MacBook Pro actually can support as much as 16 GB.

 These differences, as well as configuration differences, are summarized below: